markbattistella/BezelKit/README.md

     WindowGroup {
       ContentView()
         .onAppear() {

           // Sets a fallback value of 10.0 and enables zero-check CGFloat.setFallbackDeviceBezel(10.0, ifZero: true)
         }
     }
   }
 }

-struct ContentView: View {
-  var body: some View {
-    Text("Hello, SwiftUI!")
-  }
-}
 ```

 #### Note

-You only need to call `setFallbackDeviceBezel(_:ifZero:)` once.
+You only need to call `setFallbackDeviceBezel(_:ifZero:)` **once**.
 Doing this as early as possible ensures the fallback setting is applied throughout your application.

 ### Effects of Setting a Fallback